PalMassimo/learning-background/Terraform/Notes.md

 **HashiCorp Vault** allows organizations to securely store secrets like tokens and certificates along with access management.
 It is able to generate secrets like ec2 key pairs or access keys for an iam user, or credentials for a MySQL database.
 It can rotate secrets or make it valid for only amount of time.

-Initially Vault can be used only through a CLI, but thanks to Hashicorp is now possible to use Vault trough a GUI.
+Initially Vault can be used only through a CLI, but thanks to Hashicorp is now possible to use Vault through a GUI.

 Hashicorp Vault can also be used to encrypt and decrypt any kind of data, generate random data and has other useful features.